 You’re known for your exquisite taste.
 Tell us about your favorite entertaining products.
 Let’s start with your dinnerware.

 I love Manuel Canovas candles.
 I got hooked on them when I worked for Joel Chen over 20 years ago.
 They smell divine.
-For soaps, I like Claus Porto boxed soaps or Lafco Pastille soaps because they’re individual and the assorted colors are so pretty to have out.
+For soaps, I like Claus Porto Pastille Soaps because they’re individual, and the assorted colors are so pretty to have out.

 And, finally, what’s your favorite hostess gift to give when you go to a party?